highcharts/connectors-morningstar/docs/connectors/creating-your-first-chart.md

-# Creating Your First Chart from Morningstar Market Data
+# Creating Your First Chart from Morningstar Funds Data

 Morningstar is one of the most trusted names in financial data.
 But getting that data onto a screen has traditionally meant handling complex requests, and a mapping layer that someone has to maintain forever.